IN FRONT OF THE HOUSE

 |

 Photo 672.
 Below is the Purcell family home.
 On the back is written that this is Mrs. and Mrs. J. H. Purcell, but does not identify the two young men.
 It notes that the date was "Monday, March 22, 1897."
+The dog is known to be "Old Bob," the family dog.

 Photo 1816.
 This is the Purcell family home.
 In this picture are James and Margaret Purcell and their daughter Della Purcell McCoy.
 And on their left is Bob, the family dog.
 The Purcells were a pioneer family who came here in about 1860.
 This house was just a bit north of Table Rock.
 You took the road that goes north from the ball park, over Clear Creek, go up the hill and turn right.
 The house was back a ways from there.
 It burned down in the early 1930s.
 Many people probably remember Fred Muscheites, Jr., who lived at the turn off to the old place.
 James & Margaret were his great grandparents.
 Della Purcell McCoy was his maternal grandmother.
 His parents were Ruth McCoy Muscheites and Fred Muscheites, Sr., who was county clerk for 30 years, were his parents.